RabaDabaDoba/rabadabadoba.github.io/_posts/2022-02-03-13-22-32-Jekyll-post-generation-script.md

 ## Making life easier

 Since I want to be able to make these post as easy as possible I decided to make a script to create posts.
-I'm still learning on how to use `Markdown` together with `Jekyll`, so this blog/website will have a lot of updates so don't get used to anything yet.
+I'm still learning on how to use `Markdown` together with `Jekyll` so this blog/website will have a lot of updates so don't get used to anything yet.

 ## The beautiful code